Janette Wright: Golf career

-Wright reached the final of the Girls Amateur Championship in 1950 and was a finalist again in 1951, losing to Jane Redgate at the 19th hole.
+Wright won the Girls Amateur Championship in 1950 beating Ann Phillips 5&4 in the final.
+She was a finalist again in 1951, losing to Jane Redgate at the 19th hole.
 She played in the England–Scotland girls match each year from 1950 to 1953.
 In 1952 she made her senior debut in the Women's Home Internationals.
 She won her three matches with Scotland retaining the title.
+Wright was part of the British juniors team that played in the Commonwealth tournament at Formby in early July 1953.
+The other teams were Britain, Canada and New Zealand.

 Wright was one of the last two women selected for the 1954 Curtis Cup team at Merion Golf Club.
 The Americans won by 6 matches to 3.
 Wright lost her foursomes match but beat Joyce Ziske in the singles.
 The team had earlier won a match against a Canadian team, Wright halving her singles match and winning in the foursomes.
 Wright was selected as part of a British women's team that toured Australia and New Zealand in the second half of 1955.
 Because many of the senior players were unavailable, the team turned into a team of five juniors, aged between 18 and 21.
 The tour was such a success that the team was awarded the Association of Golf Writers trophy, the first time a team had won the award.
 Earlier in 1955 she reached the semi-finals of the British Ladies Amateur, losing narrowly to Barbara Romack.
 At the end of March 1956, Wright was again selected for the Curtis Cup team.
 Britain won the match 5–4, their second win in the event, although Wright lost both her foursomes and singles matches.